radix/string-wrapper/README.md

 # string_wrapper

-string_wrapper is a crate which provides a type, StringWrapper, which is a usually* stack-allocated UTF-8 string.
+string_wrapper is a crate which provides StringWrapper, which is a usually* stack-allocated UTF-8 string type.
 This has a few consequences:

 - Strings must be fixed-length so the size of the type can be known at compile-time.